-A member of the European String Teachers' Association, I welcome opportunities to further my own professional development, and regularly attend seminars and courses as well as playing a variety of instruments in my free time.
+A member of the European String Teachers' Association, I invest in my own professional development and regularly attend seminars and courses.
+I also play various other instruments on a casual basis.

-Alongside my teaching career I am also a published composer and arranger.
+Alongside my teaching career I am a published strings composer and arranger.
 Several

 pieces from my first series Red Hot Violin have been selected by exam boards including